das2sm/SparseOcc/README.md

 > The first two steps are the same as those of [SparseBEV](https://github.com/MCG-NJU/SparseBEV).

-1. Download nuScenes from [https://www.nuscenes.org/nuscenes](https://www.nuscenes.org/nuscenes), put it to `data/nuscenes` and preprocess it with [mmdetection3d](https://github.com/open-mmlab/mmdetection3d/tree/v1.0.0rc6).
+1. Download nuScenes from [https://www.nuscenes.org/nuscenes](https://www.nuscenes.org/nuscenes), put it to `data/nuscenes`

 2. Download the generated info file from [gdrive](https://drive.google.com/file/d/1uyoUuSRIVScrm_CUpge6V_UzwDT61ODO/view?usp=sharing) and unzip it.
 These `*.pkl` files can also be generated with our script: `gen_sweep_info.py`.